Arthur Ivan Allin

-Arthur Allin has never specialized himself as a musician.
+Arthur Allin has never specialized as a musician.
 As his interests have been many-sided, his field of work has been extensive, more so presumably than he dreamed when he, as a 12-year-old boy, stepped into Tivoli Gardens and beat the little drum in "Old Lumbye's" orchestra.

-Arthur Ivan Allin was born in Copenhagen, Denmark 3 December 1847.
-In the days of his childhood he had music instructions from Adolf Hartmann (piano), Valdemar Tofte (violin), and Peter Rasmussen (theory).
+Arthur Ivan Allin was born in Copenhagen, Denmark on 3 December 1847.
+In the days of his childhood, he had music instructions from Adolf Hartmann (piano), Valdemar Tofte (violin), and Peter Rasmussen (theory).